zephyrproject-rtos/zephyr/samples/subsys/usb/webusb/README.rst

-.. zephyr:code-sample:: webusb-next
+.. zephyr:code-sample:: webusb
-   :name: WebUSB-next
+   :name: WebUSB
    :relevant-api: usbd_api

    Receive and echo data from a web page using WebUSB API.